Luis Dubuc: Thirty Called Arson and The Secret Handshake (2004–2011)

-Dubuc first got his start playing drums in a couple of bands with his friends, most notably in the hardcore unit Thirty Called Arson.
+Dubuc first got his start playing drums in a couple of bands with his friends, most notably in the hardcore unit Thirty Called Arson where he played in their live shows.
 Inspired by artists like Michael Jackson and Daft Punk, he eventually began writing and recording some songs as a side project in his Dallas-based bedroom with a laptop and Wurlitzer to assist him.
 By November 2004, Dubuc had self-released his first full-length album, entitled Antarctica.
 Less than a year later, he followed up with the EP This Is Bigger Than You and I, which was issued through Doll House Recordings.
 Momentum began building around his distinctive electronica laptop pop/rock, and The Secret Handshake developed a devoted fanbase.
 Another EP, Summer of '98 (referring to the summer before he started high school), was released in early 2007 through New York's Triple Crown Records, anchored by the vocoder-heavy title track.
 The full length One Full Year followed, becoming his full length Triple Crown Records debut.

 In 2008 The Secret Handshake was featured on the Punk Goes Crunk compilation/covers album, where he covered Skee-Lo's rap classic "I Wish".

 On April 29, 2009, The Secret Handshake released his third studio album, My Name Up in Lights.
 The album was recorded entirely in Dubuc's apartment in Dallas.
 In 2009, the album reached #17 on the Billboard Heatseekers chart and #45 on the Independent Albums chart.

 The Secret Handshake opened for the Alternative Press Tour 2009, entitled The Fall Ball, which also featured You Me At Six, Set Your Goals, The Academy Is..., and Mayday Parade.
 Luis Dubuc was featured on the subscriber-only cover of Alternative Press November 2009 issue, along with the lead singers of the other bands featured on The Fall Ball tour with a feature article.

 The Secret Handshake toured in Australia from November 26 to December 6.

 The Secret Handshake finished a two-month tour in the summer of 2010 with Every Avenue, Sing it Loud, and There for Tomorrow on the Motel 6 "Rock Yourself to Sleep" tour.

 The Secret Handshake's fourth studio album Night & Day was released on August 17, 2010.
 Sound In The Signals complimented the new style found on the album, but criticized Dubuc's vocal ability.

 Alternative Press noted the new Motown sound was a risky move but stated that Dubuc "obviously had the skills to pull it off".

 Luis Dubuc was interviewed in the Alternative Press October 2010 issue, in the feature article titled You Can Hurry Love.